superfaceai/docs/docs/guides/add-new-provider.md

 Some providers' APIs span across more URLs, or have different API versions hosted on different base URLs.
 In those cases, you should define multiple services.

-You can use integration parameters in service base URL.
-This is for example useful when providers have the same service deployed in multiple regions and region is part of the base url: `https://{SERVER}.mixpanel.com`.
+You can use integration parameters in the service's base URL.
+This is for example useful when providers have the same service deployed in multiple regions and the region is part of the base URL: `https://{SERVER}.mixpanel.com`.
 Integration parameter has to be enclosed in curly brackets and it has to be defined in the list of parameters.

 ### Choose the default service {#default-service}